iterative/dvc.org/content/docs/user-guide/integrations/sagemaker.md

 [input modes](https://docs.aws.amazon.com/sagemaker/latest/dg/model-access-training-data.html),
 with the benefits of DVC pipelines, like skipping unchanged stages and tracking the inputs and outputs of each run.
-SageMaker expects all inputs and outputs to be stored in S3, so the easiest way to integrate with DVC is to use [external dependencies and outputs].
+SageMaker expects all inputs and outputs to be stored in S3, so the easiest way to integrate with DVC is to use S3 storage, and utilize [external dependencies and outputs].

 ### Example: XGBoost pipeline